samsung-galaxy-mini-2/android_local_manifest/README.md

-Local manifest to build CM10.1 for Samsung Galaxy Mini 2
+Local manifest to build AOKP 10.1 for Samsung Galaxy Mini 2